Helmholtz-AI-Energy/ReCycle/README.md

-# Generalized Uncertainty Nonsense (GUN)
+# ReCycle - Residual Cyclic Time-Series Forecating

-Welcome to the RAI-GUN repository.
-This is mainly a central list for planned features right now
+Welcome to the RAI-ReCycle repository.
+This is a stub an will be expanded in the future

 ## Datasets